 Personal data is any information relating to an identifiable person, who can be directly or indirectly identified by reference to such data.
-Such information includes name, email address, mailing address.
+Such information includes, name, email address, mailing address.

 - the types of information we collect about you;

-- how we collect and use it;
+- how we collect and use this information;

-- who we might share it with;
+- who we might share this information with;

 Who we are